tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

   corresponding extended commit as well
-- in the catch-up mechanism, when a node realizes that another peer is more than 2 heights behind, it uses the extended commit (rather than the canoncial commit as done previously) to reconstruct the votes with their corresponding extensions
+- in the catch-up mechanism, when a node realizes that another peer is more than 2 heights behind, it uses the extended commit (rather than the canoncial commit as done previously) to reconstruct the precommit votes with their corresponding extensions

 The changes to the blocksync reactor are more substantial: